Bluey Wilkinson: Career

-On the Rudge, Bluey Wilkinson wasn't a world-beater, but when Sydney and international star rider Lionel Van Praag came to Bathurst he loaned Wilkinson one of his spare bikes.
+On the Rudge, Wilkinson wasn't a world-beater, but when Sydney and international star rider Lionel Van Praag came to Bathurst he loaned Wilkinson one of his spare bikes.
 In a battle of future World Champions, Wilkinson defeated Van Praag in a match race and his talent was recognised.
 He upgraded his machinery and the results came with it.

-In 1929, he headed for England in an effort to get noticed by rich Speedway clubs.
+In 1929, Wilkinson headed for England in an effort to get noticed by rich Speedway clubs.
 He rode in the lower divisions for three seasons before he was offered a contract by the West Ham Hammers and stayed with the London-based club until 1939.

 Wilkinson won the Dirt Track Championnat du Monde (an early version of the Speedway World Championship and rival of the Star Riders' Championship) at Stade Buffalo in Paris during 1932.
 The following year he went on to finish third in the Star Riders' Championship in 1933.

 Wilkinson continued to return home to Australia to race in the Australian season, usually October through April.
-1935 saw Bluey win the Australian Championship at the Sydney Showground.
+1935 saw him win the Australian Championship at the Sydney Showground.
 He would win the title again in 1938 at the 509m long Showground, winning both the three lap and four lap titles and on both occasions defeating Wilbur Lamoreaux of the United States.

 At the inaugural Speedway World Championship Final at London's Empire (Wembley) Stadium in 1936, Wilkinson was undefeated to score a 15-point maximum.
-However, as the championship also counted bonus points from the Semi-finals, Bluey finished with a total of 25 points, one behind fellow Aussie Lionel Van Praag and Englishman Eric Langton.
+However, as the championship also counted bonus points from the Semi-finals, Wilkinson finished with a total of 25 points, one behind fellow Aussie Lionel Van Praag and Englishman Eric Langton.
 Van Praag won a runoff from Langton with Wilkinson credited as finishing the Final in third place.